Male Pattern Baldness: How To Care And Cure It?

 ‘No’ Baldness Treatment

 Most men prefer not to do any treatment for baldness as it is a sign of aging naturally.
-In fact, the best solution to manage baldness is the graceful acceptance of this physical condition and living with it happily.
+The best solution to manage baldness is accepting this physical condition and living with it happily.

-Baldness condition is distressful and agonizing, especially for the men who turn bald at a very young age….turning bald after 50 is happily accepted by most men.
+Baldness condition is distressful and agonizing, especially for men who turn bald at a very young age.
+Turning bald after 50 is happily accepted by most men.

-Since it does not cause any pain or discomfort, there is actually no need to take up any baldness cure procedures.
-In some cultures, baldness is even considered a sign of wisdom and maturity.
+Since it does not cause pain or discomfort, there is no need to take up any baldness cure procedures.
+In some cultures, baldness is considered a sign of wisdom and maturity.

 Medication

 Currently, there are few popular medications available for a baldness cure.
-But none of them actually provide 100% re-growth of the hair.
-Let us have look at three of the popularly used medications:
+But none of them provide 100% re-growth of the hair.
+Let us have a look at three of the most popularly used medications:

 Finasteride (Rx)

-This medicine is intended to block the conversion of testosterone to dihydrotestosterone that affects the hair follicles to shrink and be dormant.
-Finasteride is quite effective in delaying hair fall and also helping the re-growth of hairs from dormant follicles.
+This medicine is intended to block the conversion of testosterone to dihydrotestosterone, causing the hair follicles to shrink and become dormant.
+Finasteride is quite effective in delaying hair fall and helping the re-growth of hairs from dormant follicles.

-Finasteride is an oral medication, and usually, a 1mg dosage is to be consumed daily.
-It helps in reducing the DTH produced by the 5-alpha-reductase type 2 enzymes by 85% or more.
-It helps in protecting the hair follicles from DHT damage.
-Have a look at the FDA Safety guideline on Finasteride before you use it.
+Finasteride is an oral medication; usually, a 1mg dosage is to be consumed daily.
+It helps reduce the DTH produced by the 5-alpha-reductase type 2 enzymes by 85% or more.
+It helps protect the hair follicles from DHT damage.
+Please look at the FDA Safety guidelines on Finasteride before you use it.

 Dutasteride (Rx)